The Secret Behind Thick, Shiny Hair in Chinese Tradition

 Hair Loss?
 You’re Not Alone

-Is It Just Shedding, or Is Something Wrong?
+Is It Just Shedding… or Something More?

 Genetics – Thanks, Mom and Dad